-Only one PM motor can be connected to an inverter.

-A PM motor must be used under PM sensorless vector control.
-Do not use a synchronous motor, induction motor, or synchronous induction motor. - Do not connect a PM motor in the induction motor control settings (initial settings).
-Do not use an induction motor in the PM sensorless vector control settings.
-It will cause a failure.
+Static electricity in your body must be discharged before you - touch the product.
+Only one PM motor can be connected to an inverter. - A PM motor must be used under PM motor control.
+Do not use a synchronous motor, induction motor, or synchronous induction motor - Do not connect a PM motor to this product with it set to the induction motor control setting (initial setting).
+Do not connect an induction motor to this product with it set to the PM sensorless - vector control setting.
+Doing so will cause failure.